 At the base of the type is a completely symbolic image, an old man in a dark space sometimes shown as a cave, though here it is just an arched opening, In Greek icons he bears the name Ο Κόσμος — Ho Kosmos — “The Cosmos,” meaning “The World.”
 He is in the darkness of the world without the Gospel, and aged by sin, but in his hands he holds a cloth.
 Though not shown here, there are often twelve rolled scrolls lined up on the cloth, which represent the promise of the coming of the teaching of the Twelve Apostles to the world, now that the Holy Spirit is descending.
 Photios Kontoglou (1895-1965), the fellow who inspired a revival of the “Byzantine” style of icon painting in Greece, calls the cloth held by the old man the “sindon,” which refers to the burial shroud of Jesus.
 The message is that the death and resurrection of Jesus led to the descent of the Holy Spirit and the going forth of the teaching of the Twelve Apostles into all the world.

-An observant reader asked why old “Cosmos” in the icon shown above has a halo.
+An observant reader asked why old “Cosmos” in the first icon shown above has a halo.
 The answer is that it was a painter’s error.
 He did not understand the symbolism or tradition of the type, and mistakenly thought that the symbolic representation of “The World” was a saint of some kind, so he gave “Cosmos” a halo, but without a name written in it.
-Other icons of the same type correctly show “Cosmos” with no halo.
+Other icons of the same type (like the second image) correctly show “Cosmos” with no halo.